brownian-motion/LispCompiler/README.md

 # Compiling source files
 I prefer to use [Microsoft Visual Studio](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx)'s [command line C compiler, cl](https://msdn.microsoft.com/en-us/library/f35ctcxw.aspx).
 Any C compiler that builds to the C runtime environment should do the trick.

-To compile the tokenizer, compile `src/tokenizer.c`
+- To compile the tokenizer, compile [tokenizer.c](src/tokenizer.c)
-To compile the standalone parser, compile `src/main/parser.c` To compile the syntax tree generator (which includes the parser), compile `src/syntax.c`
+- To compile the standalone parser, compile [parser.c](src/main/parser.c)
+- To compile the syntax tree generator (which includes the parser), compile [syntax.c](src/syntax.c)

+For example, `cl src/tokenizer.c` would compile the tokenizer and create `tokenizer.exe` in the current directory.

-# Using the compiled interpreter components
+# Using the executable interpreter components
 (Read more at [examples](examples/)
 Several examples are included in this repository under the [examples](examples/) directory.
 To use them, you must specify input and output files on the command line to the desired component of the interpreter.
-For example, on Windows 10, using `cmd.exe`:
+For example, on Windows 10, using `cmd`:

     tokenizer.exe < "examples/parser_test.jlisp" > "examples/parser_test.jtoken"

-Will instruct the tokenizer to parse [examples/parser_test.jlisp](examples/parser_test.jlsip) and print the result tokens in [examples/parser_test.jtoken](examples/parser_test.jtoken).
+Will instruct the tokenizer to parse [examples/parser_test.jlisp](examples/parser_test.jlisp) and print the result tokens in [examples/parser_test.jtoken](examples/parser_test.jtoken).

 # Status
 The compiler is currently capable of tokenizing text input, generating a parse tree from annotated tokens (stored in a .jtoken file), and generating a syntax tree.